Toledo Rockets play in MAC Tournament against the Ohio Bobcats

 Cleveland; Thursday, 1:30 p.m.
 EDT

-The Rockets’ record in MAC games is 10-8, and their record is 7-6 against non-conference opponents.
-Toledo gives up 79.4 points and has been outscored by 1.2 points per game.
+The Rockets’ record in MAC games is 10-8, and their record is 7-6 in non-conference games.
+Toledo is fourth in the MAC with 9.5 offensive rebounds per game led by Javan Simmons averaging 3.1.

-The Bobcats are 10-8 against MAC teams.
-Ohio is fifth in the MAC scoring 34.8 points per game in the paint led by Jackson Paveletzke averaging 7.3.
+The Bobcats are 10-8 in MAC play.
+Ohio is 7-13 against opponents with a winning record.

-Toledo is shooting 46.5% from the field this season, 0.7 percentage points higher than the 45.8% Ohio allows to opponents.
-Ohio has shot at a 47.0% clip from the field this season, 1.5 percentage points below the 48.5% shooting opponents of Toledo have averaged.
+Toledo’s average of 5.9 made 3-pointers per game is 1.4 fewer made shots on average than the 7.3 per game Ohio allows.
+Ohio averages 8.7 made 3-pointers per game this season, 0.1 fewer makes per game than Toledo allows.

-The teams play each other for the third time this season.
-Toledo won the last meeting 96-82 on March 8.
-Javan Simmons scored 22 to help lead Toledo to the victory, and Elmore James scored 20 points for Ohio.
+The teams square off for the third time this season.
+Toledo won the last matchup 96-82 on March 8.
+Simmons scored 22 to help lead Toledo to the victory, and Elmore James scored 20 points for Ohio.

 TOP PERFORMERS: Sam Lewis is shooting 43.7% from beyond the arc with 1.8 made 3-pointers per game for the Rockets, while averaging 15.9 points.
 Sonny Wilson is shooting 50.4% and averaging 15.0 points over the last 10 games.

-AJ Clayton is averaging 14.2 points, 5.4 rebounds and 1.5 blocks for the Bobcats.
-AJ Brown is averaging 1.8 made 3-pointers over the last 10 games.
+AJ Clayton is shooting 37.2% from beyond the arc with 2.3 made 3-pointers per game for the Bobcats, while averaging 14.2 points, 5.4 rebounds and 1.5 blocks.
+Shereef Mitchell is shooting 44.8% and averaging 15.5 points over the past 10 games.

 LAST 10 GAMES: Rockets: 4-6, averaging 76.9 points, 27.8 rebounds, 13.0 assists, 5.8 steals and 2.2 blocks per game while shooting 46.6% from the field.
 Their opponents have averaged 82.0 points per game.